skrshe/gimme/README.md

 # !!!
 Disclaimer !!!
 ## Not yet under production
-This project is yet to have a working software release
+This project is yet to have a software release\
+so far it is entirely hyperthetical

-## Why not RRIR?!
+## Why not `RRIR`?!
-- Im not to personally concerned with performance and security (I'm a minimiser (lazy arse procrastinator))
+- Im not to personally concerned with performance and security, as I'm a minimiser (lazy arse procrastinator).
 - I'd rather have free reign over code styling and shapping.

-- For people who do RRIR props to you.
+- For people who do `RRIR` props to you.

 # Non goals
 - read to the user like there a child